 You can learn more about the affordable places, by clicking here: Most Affordable Study Abroad Destinations in Europe

 Tuition Free Universities in Europe for International Students:

-When a student wants to go abroad and pursue higher studies, he/she is concerned about the expenses, of which the tuition fees is a major part.
+When a student wants to go abroad and pursue higher studies, he/she is concerned about the expenses, of which the tuition fees are a major part.
 But going abroad to study is not just about finding a university where the tuition fees is low.
-It is also about finding universities that are the best, and in which pursuing a course or programme costs less.
-Here is a short list of such universities:
+It is also about finding universities that are the best, and in which pursuing a course or program costs less.
+Here is a shortlist of such universities:

 |Top Ranked University||Average Tuition Fees|